 Interviews with Arts Award alumni

-Throughout September we'll be publishing interviews with Arts Award alumni who completed their award up to 15 years ago.
-Check out the series (coming soon!) for the latest alumni interview.
-Meanwhile, check out our Where Are They Now series for Arts Award stories from alumni.
+Throughout the autumn we'll be publishing interviews with Arts Award alumni who completed their award up to 15 years ago as part of our Where Are They Now series.

 We catch up with Tarryne Wills who completed her Bronze Arts Award back in 2009 at Poole Arts Centre and her Silver Arts Award at Poole High School in 2012.
 Tarryne is currently working as a Production Coordinator for television.
 Find out what else Tarryne has been up to and how Arts Award has helped her.